microsoft/mixed-reality-extension-sdk/DEVELOPER_WORKFLOW.md

 7. Slack: Make announcement to #announcements channel, share announcement on #general channel.
 8. Twitter: Announce new features
 9. Teams: announce on Altspace Community Support->SDK or General
+10. go to [the MRE Github Issues page](https://github.com/Microsoft/mixed-reality-extension-sdk/projects/1) and move released issues from Fixed to Released

 ### Build Unity DLLs
 1. It builds on server at every commit
-2. **go to https://microsoft.visualstudio.com/Analog/_build?definitionId=31240 and find build matching the commit ID**
+2. **go to the build server and find build matching the commit ID**
 3. **Permanently store it with version number at?????**
 4. If minor version matches altspaceVR dev or RC branch’s current minor version, or if update is desired then updating AltspaceVR DLLs:
    1. Copy all the following files from MRE build server’s artifacts to Altspace’s Assets\Plugins folder: